Best email provider

 Whatever you do, don't use Gmail for email.

 • iOS app: Fastmail

 • Android app: Fastmail (though we suggest avoiding Android if possible)

 • ProtonMail, an encryption-focused email provider based in Switzerland.
-Users particularly interested in encryption should try ProtonMail, while Fastmail is somewhat easier to use, and Hey.com has some unique email-filtering features.
+Users particularly interested in encryption should try ProtonMail.
+Fastmail is somewhat easier to use, while Hey.com (listed below) has some unique email-filtering features.

 • Tutanota, privacy-focused email provider based in Germany